Gravitational lensing study of cold dark matter led galactic halo: Gravitational lensing due to gravitational field of galactic halo

-Since the presence of dark matter is clearly revealed in galaxy clusters, here we have considered the case of gravitational lensing by cluster Abell 370 in which the \lq giant luminous arcs\rq were first observed \cite{lyn86}, \cite{sou87}.
-Our objective is to first estimate $M_T$ from the lensing observation and subsequently we shall compare the so evaluated $M_T$ with that given by Eq.(9).
+Since the presence of dark matter is clearly revealed in galaxy clusters, here we have considered the case of gravitational lensing by galaxy cluster Abell 370 and Abell 2390.
+In Abell 370 the \lq giant luminous arcs\rq were first observed \cite{lyn86}, \cite{sou87}.
+Our objective is to examine whether the non-baryonic part ($\beta^2_\varphi R_G$) of the total mass as given by Eq.(8) can describe the estimated total mass $M_T$ of the stated two clusters from the lensing observations.